What is HACCP Food Safety Management System?

 4).
 Establish a Monitoring System

-- The mere establishment of critical limits is not enough; it needs to be monitored so that food hazard does not go beyond the critical limits established.
+- The mere establishment of critical limits is not enough; it needs to be monitored so that food hazards do not exceed the critical limits established.

 - There should be an inbuilt mechanism to monitor the system.